ibm-cloud-docs/cloud-object-storage/onerate.md

 One Rate plan instances are more expensive when it comes to storage capacity costs, but much less expensive when taking into account egress charges.
 You should consider using a One Rate instance if:

 1. You are a large enterprise or ISV, and most of the data being stored in Object Storage is constantly being read over the public endpoints.
-2. Your storage is being used to read large files outside of IBM Cloud, such as in post-production film editing, satellite imagery, or music production.
+2. You are reading large files from outside of IBM Cloud - for example in post-production film editing, satellite imaging, or music production.

 Most workloads, such as for backups/long-term storage, data analysis using IBM Cloud resources, or for small files (such as PNGs for websites) are better served by a Standard plan.
 One Rate plans are generally best for workloads where more 20% of the total storage is consistently read over the public endpoints each month.
 {:note}